 Then check the box labeled Only authenticated users can join and Save.

 It is always a good idea to make one last run-through to check that your due dates are correct.
-If you go to your Assignments list (Assignments in left navigation), you see all your assignments, discussions, and quizzes together.
+If you go to your Assignments list (Assignments in left course navigation), you see all your assignments, discussions, and quizzes together.
 You can also drag and drop them into order to make checking dates even easier.

 Canvas offers an easy way to check for broken links with a tool called the Link Validator.